Leo Cherne: Other activities

 Although anti-Communist, Cherne challenged US Senator Joseph McCarthy in 1952.
+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.

 Cherne was a public policy expert who became a principal co-anchor of ABC-TV's All-Star News, the first hour-long prime time nightly network news broadcast, in the 1952-1953 television season.
 While not a ratings success against entertainment programs on NBC and CBS, All-Star News is credited as pointing the way toward the format later used by long-form local news broadcasts in cities across America in the 1960s and beyond and by CNN and other national and international cable news networks since 1980.
 Cherne served as chairman of the executive committee of Freedom House, established to advance the struggle for freedom at home and abroad.

-Cherne advised nine presidents by serving as a member of the Foreign Intelligence Advisory Board from 1973 to 1991.
+Cherne advised presidents by serving as a member of the Foreign Intelligence Advisory Board from 1973 to 1991.
 He was also a member of the U.S. Select Committee for Western Hemisphere Immigration and the U.S. Advisory Commission on International Educational and Cultural Affairs.